Pipana/awesome-solana/README.md

 This repo is a not ready for pubic consumption.
 Work needs to be done to at least fill out all that the solana.com/ecosystem website lists and then we can expand it from there.

+Since we are using solana.com/ecosystem as a link list to get us started we should be aware that some projects listed belong to multiple categories.
+We should choose a primary category only for this awesome-list format.

 The links should be twitter-centric when possible.
 CT is a reliable entry point for most projects we might list.
 Fallback to a website, GitHub repo, or another logical choice.